nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/Stage 2: The Gene Expression Interpretation & Downstream Functional Enrichment Analysis of Glioblastoma.md

 _Figure 2: Heatmap with Sequential Palette_

-The heatmap with the diverging palette offers a more pleasant-to-the-eye interface that allows the viewer to easily distinguish between the over and underexpressed genes As opposed to the sequential palette, which is not as insightful.
+The heatmap with the diverging palette offers a more pleasant-to-the-eye interface that allows the viewer to easily distinguish between the over and underexpressed genes, as opposed to the sequential palette, which was not as insightful.

 ## **Functional Enrichment Analysis**